 34-20A-72.
-A petition filed under § 34-20A-70-shall for a person who is detained under § 34-20A-63 must be accompanied by a certificate of a licensed physician or an addiction counselor-either of whom who has examined the person within-two five days before submission of the petition, unless the person-whose commitment is sought has refused to submit to a medical an examination or counselor assessment in which case.
-If the person has refused to submit to an examination, the fact of refusal-shall must be alleged in the petition.
+A petition filed under § 34-20A-70-shall must be accompanied by a certificate of a licensed physician or an addiction counselor-either of whom who has examined the person whose commitment is sought within two five days before submission of the petition, unless the person whose commitment is sought has refused to submit to a medical an examination or counselor assessment in which case.
+If the person has refused to submit to an examination, the fact of refusal shall must be alleged in the petition.
 If the person refuses the release of examination or certification information, the circuit court shall order the release of the information if good cause is shown.

-The certificate-shall_must set forth the physician's or the addiction_counselor's findings in support of the allegations of the petitionand a level of care recommendation for substance use treatment.-A
+The certificate-shall must set forth the physician's or the addiction counselor's findings in support of the allegations of the petitionand a level of care recommendation for substance use treatment.-A